AndrewRademacher/game-of-life/README.md

 anyone looking to learn how to make Haskell software fast.

 ## Build Instructions
-Requires GHC 7.6 and Haskell Platform 2013.
+Requires GHC 7.6, best results with GHC 7.8.
 Additional dependencies are listed in gameoflife.cabal.

-* cabal install -j
+* `cabal install -j`
+* `cabal configure -f llvm` (Optional, if you have llvm installed)

 ## Instructions
 Instructions for using the life program once installed.